Skip to main content

 Degree Program

-The MA program consists of graduate level courses in advanced Ayurvedic medicine and classical texts, interprofessional education, supervised clinical practicum, an apprenticeship and research literacy.
-This program is designed for individuals who have completed the Ayurvedic Health Counselor program, have a B.S. or B.A. degree and desire an MA credential from an accredited university.
+The Master of Arts degree in Ayurveda is a graduate level professional training that confers mastery and distinction in the field of holistic wellness and integrative health care.
+Immerse yourself in the study of advanced Ayurvedic medicine and classical texts, interprofessional learning, supervised clinical practicum, apprenticeship and research literacy.
+This program is designed for individuals who have completed the Ayurvedic Health Counselor (AHC) program, have a BS or BA degree and desire an MA credential from an accredited university.

 Why study at Mount Madonna Institute?